Courses

 Upcoming Dates

-April Start
+May Start

-June Start
+July Start

 Get in Touch

-The University of Chicago’s Strategic Data Storytelling program will provide you with the techniques and tools you need to craft insights into compelling narratives.
+The University of Chicago’s Strategic Data Storytelling course will provide you with the techniques and tools you need to craft insights into compelling narratives.
 Over eight weeks, you will learn the art of conveying data in a meaningful way to improve stakeholder decision-making.

 Storytelling and visualization tools are necessary to communicate data insights.
-This program will walk you through creating compelling data stories to effectively transmit results to stakeholders.
+This course will walk you through creating compelling data stories to effectively transmit results to stakeholders.
 You will also learn to align and adjust them to your business goals and target audience.

-After completing the program, you will be able to:
+After completing the course, you will be able to:

-• Identify which business needs can be addressed with data
+• Identify which business needs can be addressed with data.

-• Distill data into key points using infographics, dashboards, reports, and stories
+• Distill data into key points using infographics, dashboards, reports, and stories.

-• Anticipate and manage questions from varied audiences
+• Anticipate and manage questions from varied audiences.

-• Enhance decision-making by using appropriate cues and indicators for specific audiences
+• Enhance decision-making by using appropriate cues and indicators for specific audiences.

 Designed For